piku235/JungiThemeBundle/Resources/doc/index.md

 ### Creating a theme

-The tutorial shows how to create a simple responsive theme (RWD) from the scratch.
+The tutorial shows how to create a simple responsive theme (RWD) from scratch.

 [Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/tutorials/creating-theme.md)